Keisarinn/SLT/README.md

 # Statistical Learning Theory: Coding Exercises #

+This repository serves two purposes:
-This repository collects the code written by students for the SLT coding exercises.
+Markup : * collects the code written by students for the SLT coding exercises.

 ## Initial setup ##